FemiDare/phemmy_automating_loadbalancing_project/README.md

 I then opened a script file named "nginx.sh" on this system using the vi command and pasted the provided script inside the file.

-The purpose of this script file being to automatically configure nginx as a load balancer for the previous two apache webservers created and test that in was configured properly
+The purpose of this script file being to automatically configure nginx as a load balancer for the previous two apache webservers created and test that in was configured properly and then restart the nginx server

 After that I changed the permission on the script file so as to make it executeable and then ran the script file making sure to input the respective public IPs as specified in the scripts